matoanbach/RHCSA/Sample Exams/largeone.md

 46. On rhcsa2 search for all files in the entire directory structure that have been modified in the past 30 days and save the file listing in the /var/tmp/modfiles.txt file.

 47. On rhcsa2 enable access to the atd service for user20 and deny for user30.

+48. On rhcsa2 add a custom message “This is RHCSA sample exam on $(date) by $LOGNAME” to the /var/log/messages file as the root user.
+Use regular expression to confirm the message entry to the log file and redirect the output to /root/customlogmessage.